 Visual Studio testing tools can help you and your team develop and sustain high standards of code excellence.

-The Test Explorer window makes it easy to integrate unit tests into your development practice.
+The Test Explorer window helps developers create, manage, and run unit tests.
 You can use the Microsoft unit test framework or one of several third-party and open source frameworks.

 Live Unit Testing automatically runs unit tests in the background, and graphically displays code coverage and test results in the Visual Studio code editor.